 Below are a few tips that will certainly help you in better acclimatization:

 The acclimatization rules state that after 10,000 feet we must stay overnight for every 1000 feet or 305 Mtrs of elevation in order to properly acclimatize our body.
 This schedule in between shall allow a complete day of acclimatization rest after 3000 feet or 915 Mtrs with an overnight stay at the same altitude.

 If you can adjust your plan to this rule, then perhaps you will not suffer from mountain sickness.
 However, the ground reality is only a few people stick to this schedule, especially in India where leaves are hard to find from their work life.

 Keep your body properly hydrated

-Do take plenty of intake of water with ORS or fluids like milk tea, juice, soup (garlic one will do wonders).
+Do take plenty of intake of water with ORS or fluids like milk tea, juice, and soup (garlic will do wonders).
 If possible, take ORS soluted water or ORS – L tetra packs with you to replenish the lost nutrients immediately.
-Also, garlic-flavored water ( keep garlic in water bottles) will help much more than drinking plain water which shall be avoided.
+Also, ginger-flavored water (keep ginger in water bottles) will help much more than drinking plain water which should be avoided.
 This will help keep the oxygen level normal in the body.
 You should avoid too much black tea or coffee as well…